rkyzk/ecopost/README.md

 post-detail footer appears in the middle if content is small

-https://stackoverflow.com/questions/2619102/djangos-self-client-login-does-not-work-in-unit-tests

-my page how to get parameter id to test user == id
+Unit test login
+the code for logging in the test user https://stackoverflow.com/questions/2619102/djangos-self-client-login-does-not-work-in-unit-tests

+Credits:
+ my mentor and tutors for their dedicated support.
+I used the Code Institute's 'Code Star' project as the starting point of this application.
+I used
+divisible by 3
+likes
+posting comment in detail page

+footer from

-turn navbar to hamburger menu
+I used the code to turn navbar to hamburger menu in the following link https://stackoverflow.com/questions/70370519/how-can-i-turn-my-navbar-into-hamburger-menu-for-mobile-using-responsive-design
-https://stackoverflow.com/questions/70370519/how-can-i-turn-my-navbar-into-hamburger-menu-for-mobile-using-responsive-design